Statement

-Revealing all this from grey, featureless lumps is satisfying work.
+Revealing this is satisfying work.

 Recent Posts